All Episodes

 alex jones

-This morning, when I got up at 5.30 and read the Paul Joseph Watson article and then clicked on the actual document, I had electrical chills run up and down my spine for about three minutes.
+This morning, when I got up at 5:30 and read the Paul Joseph Watson article and then clicked on the actual document, I had electrical chills run up and down my spine for about three minutes.

 jordan holmes

-Check your surge protector?
+Check your search protectors.

 alex jones

-Because in the document was the absolute keys to total victory over the New World Order.
+Because in the document was the absolute keys to total victory over the new world order.

 We're going to be talking about that coming up.